 Isolation of virus in cell cultures is a more sensitive but slower method for diagnosis of CSF than immunofluorescence on frozen sections.
-Organ preparations, leukocyte preparations, or whole blood samples can be used.
-Isolation is best performed in rapidly dividing PK-15 cells seeded on to cover-slips simultaneously with a 2% suspension of the tonsil in growth medium.
-Other pig cell lines may be used, but should be demonstrably at least as sensitive as PK-15 cells for isolation of CSFV and must be free of pestiviruses and pestivirus antibodies.
+Organ preparations, leukocyte preparations, whole blood samples, sera, plasma, swab samples or semen can be used.
+Isolation is best performed in rapidly dividing PK-15 cells used as a pre-formed monolayer or seeded as cell suspension for simultaneous infection with a 2% suspension of the tonsil or another appropriate sample in growth medium.
+Other pig cell lines may also be used, but should be demonstrably at least as sensitive as PK-15 cells for isolation of CSFV and must be free of pestiviruses and Pestivirus antibodies.
 It is generally advantageous to use more than one porcine cell line for inoculation, to enhance the chances of a positive result.
-As growth of the virus does not cause a cytopathic effect, its presence must be demonstrated by an immunostaining method, which may be carried out after one or two virus passages.
-This can be done by examining the cultures for fluorescent foci by FAT after 24-72 hours or by immunoperoxidase staining after 3-4 days' incubation.
+As growth of the virus does not cause a cytopathic effect, its presence must be demonstrated by an immunostaining method, which may be carried out after one (when used for screening purpose) or two virus passages.
+This can be done by examining the cultures for fluorescent foci by FAT after 24-72 hours or by immunoperoxidase staining after preferably 72 hours (minimum; 2 days; maximum: 5 days) incubation.
 NB: Positive and negative controls always need to be included.

 The tonsil is the most suitable organ for virus isolation from pigs that died or were killed for diagnostic purposes.
-Alternatively or in addition, spleen, kidney, ileum or lymph nodes can also be used.
+Alternatively, or in addition, spleen, kidney, ileum or lymph nodes can also be used.

-Fetal bovine serum (FBS) used in any diagnostic assay always needs to be free of pestiviruses and pestivirus antibodies.
-It might not be sufficient to rely on manufacturers' declarations and for this reason it is recommended that each lot of FBS be tested for the presence of pestiviruses and pestivirus antibodies prior to its use in diagnostic assays.
+Fetal bovine serum (FBS) used in any diagnostic assay always needs to be free of pestiviruses and Pestivirus antibodies.
+It might not be sufficient to rely on manufacturers' declarations and for this reason it is recommended that each lot of FBS be tested for the presence of pestiviruses and Pestivirus antibodies prior to its use in diagnostic assays.
+The percentage of FBS (5-10%) in the growth medium depends on the conditions used for adaptation and propagation of the cells in the individual laboratory.